 A variety of executing brokers execute futures transactions on behalf of the Fund.
 Such executing brokers give-up all such transactions to the Commodity Broker.
 In its capacity as clearing broker, the Commodity Broker may execute or receive transactions executed by others and clears all of the Fund's futures transactions and performs certain administrative and custodial services for the Fund.
-The Commodity Broker is responsible, among other things, for providing periodic accountings of all dealings and actions taken by the Fund during the reporting period, together with an accounting of all securities, cash or other indebtedness or obligations held by it or its nominees for or on behalf of the Fund.
+The Commodity Broker is responsible, among other things, for providing periodic accountings of all dealings and actions taken by the Trust on behalf of the Fund during the reporting period, together with an accounting of all securities, cash or other indebtedness or obligations held by it or its nominees for or on behalf of the Fund.

-The Fund pays the Commodity Broker all brokerage commissions, including applicable exchange fees, NFA fees, give-up fees, pit brokerage fees and other transaction related fees and expenses charged in connection with trading activities.
+The Fund pays the Commodity Broker all brokerage commissions, including applicable exchange fees, NFA fees, give-up fees, pit brokerage fees and other transaction related fees and expenses charged in connection with trading activities by the Commodity Broker.
 The Commodity Broker's brokerage commissions and trading fees are determined on a contract-by-contract basis.
 Brokerage commissions and fees in any future fiscal year or any part of any future fiscal year may be greater than fees incurred in prior fiscal years.
-On average, total charges paid to the Commodity Broker were less than \$6.00, \$6.00 and \$6.00 per round-turn trade1 for the years ended December 31, 2020, 2019 and 2018, respectively.
+On average, total charges paid to the Commodity Broker were less than \$7.00, \$7.00 and \$7.00 per round-turn trade for the years ended December 31, 2020, 2019 and 2018, respectively.